Reserve Bank of India: Structure

-Sudha Balakrishnan, a former vice-president at National Securities Depository Limited, assumed charge as the first chief financial officer (CFO) of the Reserve Bank on 15 May 2018; she was given the rank of an executive director.
+Sudha Balakrishnan, a former vice-president at National Securities Depository Limited, assumed charge as the first chief financial officer (CFO) of the Reserve Bank on 15-May-2018; she was given the rank of an executive director.

-The bank's current governor is Shaktikanta Das.
-There are currently four deputy governors Mahesh Kumar Jain, M. Rajeshwar Rao, Michael Patra and T. Rabi Shankar.
+The bank's current governor is Sanjay Malhotra.
+There are currently four deputy governors Swaminathan J, M. Rajeshwar Rao, Michael Patra and T. Rabi Shankar.

 Branches and support bodies

 The RBI has four regional representations: North in New Delhi, South in Chennai, East in Kolkata and West in Mumbai.
 The representations are formed by five members, appointed for four years by the central government and with the advice of the central board of directors serve as a forum for regional banks and to deal with delegated tasks from the Central Board.

 RBI has 31 branches in India.
 Mostly all are in Capital cities, exceptions are the Nagpur Reserve Bank branch which is actually a Second capital of Maharashtra and the Ahmedabad Reserve Bank branch.
 Nagpur Reserve Bank was established in 1956, while the Ahmedabad branch was established in 1950.

-It has two training colleges for its officers, viz.
-Reserve Bank Staff College, Chennai and Reserve Bank of India College of Agricultural Banking, Pune.
+It has 3 training colleges for its officers, viz.
+Reserve Bank Staff College Chennai, Reserve Bank of India Academy Mumbai, and Reserve Bank of India College of Agricultural Banking Pune.
 There are three autonomous institutions run by RBI namely National Institute of Bank Management (NIBM), Indira Gandhi Institute of Development Research (IGIDR), Institute for Development and Research in Banking Technology (IDRBT).
 There are also four zonal training centres at Mumbai, Chennai, Kolkata, and New Delhi.

 The Board of Financial Supervision (BFS), formed in November 1994, serves as a CCBD committee to control the financial institutions.
 It has four members, appointed for two years, and takes measures to strength the role of statutory auditors in the financial sector, external monitoring, and internal controlling systems.
 The Tarapore committee was set up by the Reserve Bank of India under the chairmanship of former RBI deputy governor S. S. Tarapore to "lay the road map" to capital account convertibility.
 The five-member committee recommended a three-year time frame for complete convertibility by 1999–2000.

-On 8 December 2017, Surekha Marandi, executive director (ED) of Reserve Bank of India, said RBI will open an office in the north-eastern state of Arunachal Pradesh.
+On 08-December-2017, Surekha Marandi, executive director (ED) of Reserve Bank of India, said RBI will open an office in the north-eastern state of Arunachal Pradesh.